EOSIO/taurus-node/docs/02_cleos/02_how-to-guides/how-to-get-account-information.md

 ```sh
 cleos get account ACCOUNT_NAME
 ```
-Where ACCOUNT_NAME = name of the existing account in the EOSIO blockchain.
+Where ACCOUNT_NAME = name of the existing account in the EOSIO-Taurus blockchain.

 **Example Output**